petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-7-content-authoring-and-management/organizing-claritys-content.md

 Categories themselves are grouped using vocabularies, which can be made public or private.
 A vocabulary defines the type of asset for the categories it contains.
 For example, the Blog Posts vocabulary contains four categories: Innovation, Fashion, Technology, and Health.
 These categories can only be applied to blog posts.
 Liferay includes some basic vocabularies out of the box and allows you to create your own.

+Together, categories and vocabularies form a taxonomy, a structured classification system for content.
+Implementing a robust taxonomy is critical for effectively managing content in Liferay.

 ## Tags

 Tags are keywords for organizing your assets.
 While categories provide broader classification based on theme or topic, tags describe more specific information about individual content items.
 Tags are not hierarchical and cannot be nested within one another.
 However, because they are not constrained by a vocabulary, tags make it possible to find related assets even if they are different types.
+Both administrators and regular users can create tags for content.

 ## Collections